 - Students have the opportunity to learn about Shakespeare and represent the College at the inter-school Shakespeare Carnival.
 Students may create a group devised/mash-up scene, dance, movement, ensemble scene or smartphone short film.

 - Students experience the skills and techniques of Theatresports by creating 1-, 2-, 3-minute improvised scenes live on stage.
 Students have the opportunity to participate in the Impro Australia Theatresports® Schools Challenge (TSC).

 MAJOR PRODUCTION (curriculum Year 11)

-- cultivates the developing artist through the study of Drama and Theatre in production
+- The production cultivates the developing artist through the study of Drama and Theatre in production.

 Drama is a highly-structured group-based form that promotes social interaction, self-awareness, self-presentation, teamwork, commitment, adaptability, negotiation & organisational skills.
 The Drama Department aims to develop innovative leaders with expert communication skills, analytical reasoning, advanced emotional intelligence, initiative and the confidence to be risk-takers.